Prices 20% less for customers outside of EU

 Read more about the LFA Yagi HERE.

-Our antennas are constructed with the best quality materials in order that the best mechanical construction can be achieved, not the cheapest and most profitable!
-Even a digital caliper is used (with an accuracy of .01mm) to measure the elements during production to ensure they are within 0.1mm of what they should be, this is extremely important on 432MHz and measurements must be as accurate as possible if performance and temperature are to be maintained.
+Our antennas are constructed with the best quality materials in order the best mechanical construction can be achieved, not the cheapest and most profitable!
+Even a digital caliper is used (with an accuracy of .01mm) to measure the elements during production to ensure they are within 0.1mm of what they should be.
+This is extremely important on 432MHz and measurements must be as accurate as possible if performance and temperature are to be maintained.

 If you are looking for the best of the best from both a performance and mechanical construction perspective then look no further, you have come to the right place!